Latest videos

 For details of past Monetary Conferences, go to our conference archive page.

-Tim Congdon, Chair of the Institute, speaking at the annual public lecture held at the RAC Club in London, 18th of November 2024.
-The topic was 'Money and inflation in the early 2020s'.
+Lord Burns, former Permanent Secretary to HM Treasury, speaking at the annual public lecture held at the RAC Club in London, 10th of November 2025.
+The topic was 'Money and fiscal policy since 2007: Could we have done better?'.

 For details of past public lectures, go to our conference archive page.